 Legally, the disposal of any waste in an area not designated for such disposal is considered "illegal dumping."
 This includes dumping at corner cans, in parks, in alleys, in yards of homes, in lots of buildings, etc. It is considered illegal dumping every time a resident or business owner dumps a bag of trash at a corner can, drops off tires in an alley, dumps construction debris in a park, or disposes trash in the yard of a vacant property.
 From a 311 Request System standpoint, however, the 311 Service Request (SR) category of "illegal dumping" captures only a portion of illegal dumping occurrences.
 Depending on how the complainant views the issue, illegal dumping could be reported to 311 in a variety of ways.
-There are several SR categories that may involve some degree of illegal dumping, including: sanitation, corner can collection, property management cleaning, bag pickup, dirty alley, dirty street, illegal dumping, park cleaning, water way cleaning, and SIU clean up (refer to Table 2).
-Depending on how the issue is reported, it may be referred directly to DPW to be cleaned without an investigation by HCD.
-While this allows the expedient trash removal and cleaning of the area, it generally does not allow for the opportunity to issue a citation.
+There are several SR categories that may involve some degree of illegal dumping, including: sanitation, corner can collection, property management cleaning, bag pickup, dirty alley, dirty street, illegal dumping, park cleaning, waterway cleaning, and SIU clean up.
+In FY18 there were 44,571 SRs across six service request categories related to illegal dumping: Dirty Alley, Dirty Street, Park Cleaning